 Different Golf Betting Odds

 The American open golf odds that are offered by bookies will suit a whole range of different punters.
-These odds will be listed for individual players to win the tournament overall, but there will also be plenty of other betting options for a variety of other betting types.
+These odds will be listed for individual players to win the tournament overall, but there will also be plenty of other betting options for a variety of other sports betting USA types.
 Punters could decide to wager on the highest placing American player for instance.

 This is quite a popular type of bet, and so these American open golf odds are always advertised.
 Punters might also decide to wager on whether they think the winner will be decided by a playoff, or whether a hole in one will be hit during the event.
 Some of the bets are quite simple and common, while others get very interesting and complicated.